February Revolution: Initial protests

-The Tsar took action to address the riots on 25 February O.S (10 March N.S) by wiring garrison commander General Sergey Semyonovich Khabalov, an inexperienced and extremely indecisive commander of the Petrograd military district, to disperse the crowds with rifle fire and to suppress the "impermissible" rioting by force.
-On 26 February O.S (11 March N.S) the centre of the city was cordoned off.
+The Tsar took action to address the riots on 25 February O.S (10 March N.S) by wiring garrison commander General Khabalov, an inexperienced and extremely indecisive commander of the Petrograd military district, to disperse the crowds with rifle fire and to suppress the "impermissible" rioting by force.
+On 26 February O.S (11 March N.S) the centre of the city was cordoned off on decree by Khabalov; schools and parks closed.
 Nikolai Pokrovsky reported about his negotiations with the Bloc (led by Maklakov) at the session of the Council of Ministers in the Mariinsky Palace.
 The Bloc spoke for the resignation of the government.

 During the late afternoon of 26 February O.S (11 March N.S) the Fourth Company of the Pavlovsky Reserve Regiment broke out of their barracks upon learning that another detachment of the regiment had clashed with demonstrators near the Kazan Cathedral.
 After firing at mounted police the soldiers of the Fourth Company were disarmed by the Preobrazhensky Regiment.
 This marked the first instance of open mutiny in the Petrograd garrison.
 On 26 February O.S (11 March N.S) Mikhail Rodzianko, Chairman of the Duma, had sent the Tsar a report of the chaos in a telegram (exact wordings and translations differ, but each retains a similar sense):

 Golitsyn received by telegraph a decree from the Tsar dissolving the Duma once again.
-Golitsyn used a (signed, but not yet dated) ukaze declaring that his Majesty had decided to interrupt the Duma until April, leaving it with no legal authority to act.
-The Council of Elders and the deputies refused to comply in the face of unrest.
+Golitsyn used a (signed, but not yet dated) ukaze declaring that Nicholas had decided to interrupt the Duma until April, leaving it with no legal authority to act.

+On the next day (27 February O.S, 12 March N.S), early in the morning, an armed uprising of part of the Petrograd garrison began.
+After the outbreak of the war, the Petrograd garrison's soldiers were mostly conscripts with low morale and little will to fight, while the loyal and battle-ready troops were stationed at or near the front.
+The general strike of workers received support from the soldiers.
+Soldiers from the rebellious regiments moved toward the city center, seized the Arsenal and city prisons, and released prisoners.
+Throughout the city, police officers and constables were being killed, while looting and marauding spread.